 #3.
 It’s just plain difficult to maintain a large account

-Managing your AdWords account is a time-consuming process, regardless of its size.
+Managing your Google Ads (formerly known as Google AdWords) account is a time-consuming process, regardless of its size.
 Think of all of the tasks that go into a well-maintained account.
 Optimizing ad copy, adding negatives, and maintaining bidding and budgets are just a few things you should consistently be doing in your account.
 Tacking on more and more keywords just compounds all of that.
 Eventually, things will start to fall through the cracks and your account will suffer for it.

 It’s A-OK to test new keywords though!

 Don’t get me wrong, it’s a good practice to test new keywords.
 But it’s important to maintain a solid balance of keywords in your campaigns.
 When you add new keywords, remove some underperforming ones to make room for the new ones.
 This will allow you to test new keywords without having to increase your budget if you aren’t in a position to do so.

 One of the best resources for identifying keyword opportunities is your search query data.
 While standard keyword research tools can definitely be helpful, your search query data provides more accurate insight as to what you can expect from your potential new keywords.
 Keyword research tools can give you estimates like average CPC, total cost, and search volume, but your search query data will give you the actual CPC, cost, and volume for that keyword opportunity, among other metrics.
 Check out my colleague Phil Kowalski’s blog post for more detailed search query report strategy.